56th Annual HAUS UND GARTEN TOUR

-Just a couple of notes about what German Village Society is all about:
+Just a couple of notes on what German Village Society is all about:

-- Maintain staff who are experts in preservation, engagement, advocacy and history.
+- Maintaining staff who are experts in preservation, engagement, advocacy and history.

 - The Society has a new 5-year strategic plan to guide our work together – and that includes:

 - Research and implement comprehensive signage for our historic district – so people can identify that they are in a special place, learn a bit about our history and find their way to our landmarks.

 - Amend our National Register of Historic Places survey to update our building inventory and capture our mid-century history.

 - Collect, index, edit, and permanently store our oral histories, the stories of those residents who saw restoration and preservation from its beginnings in the 1950s.
 Click here to view some.

 - Research and implement tools to help property owners improve brick sidewalks.

 - Create interactive tours for schoolchildren to educate the next generation about the Columbus that came before them and why new generations of leaders will be needed to keep German Village and our spirit of community engaged.

 - Since 1960, people who love this neighborhood have helped to support it by becoming members of German Village Society – you can too.
 Click here.